nkorsakov-tw/qa.md/test-plan.md

 - Check that courses are appeared/disappeared form the sections withing the Back Office
 - Open POS
 - Check that courses buttons are appeared/disappeared

+### POS Users

+- Click 'Add new user'
+- Miss some 'General' information fields and try to proceed.
+The system should not allow to do so
+- Tick the checkbox 'Allow void' and 'Allow transfer'.
+- Test that 'Allow void' and 'Allow transfer' work correctly in the POS.
+- Set the user's language.
+- Verify the language in the POS.
+- Enter the additional information.
+- Click 'Save'
+- Edit an existing POS User.
+- Verify that all works as expected in accordance with the previous steps.

+### Reports

+- Create orders with discounts, voids, by different payment methods.
+- Make a Z Report and an X Report.
+- Switch from one report to another in the Back Office and verify the values, numbers, and items included in these reports.

 ## Scenarious